Boundary Estimation from Point Clouds: Algorithms, Guarantees and Applications: Introduction

 We focus on determining the boundary of a domain given sample points in the domain.
 By determining the boundary we mean identifying the points which lie within an $\eps>0$ neighborhood of the boundary; see Figure \ref{fig:test_illustration} for illustration.
 Our aim is develop an algorithm that is efficient to compute, accurate (so that the boundary strip can be identified even for $\eps>0$ which is smaller than the typical distance between neighboring sample points), and guarantees that we identify a high percentage of points that are within distance $\eps$, while misidentifying as few points as possible that are at distance greater than $2 \eps$ as boundary points.
 Having such a set is sufficient for imposing boundary values for computing solutions of PDE on point clouds.

 Estimating the boundary of the support of an unknown distribution and the normal vector to the boundary are important and basic tasks with many applications.
 Identification of boundary points are crucial to solving partial differential equations (PDEs) on data clouds \cite{CST20, liang2021solving, Shi17, vaughn2019diffusion}, and have applications such as detecting anomalies in a point cloud \cite{DevWis80} or assigning a notion of depth to each point (Section \ref{sec:realdata}).
 Estimation of the distance of each point to the boundary is also used to improve the accuracy of kernel distance estimators near the boundary \cite{BerrySauer17}.
+When the distribution is supported on a lower dimensional manifold, identifying points close to the boundary is important for estimation of the manifold itself.
+See \cite{AAL21} and references therein.
 While identifying the boundary of a point cloud is a basic problem, there are relatively few works that investigate the question in depth, see Section \ref{sec:related-works}, and none satisfied the desired criteria above.
 In this work we introduce an approach that is simple, efficient, accurate and has the desired guarantees.

 Our approach is to first estimate the approximate normal vector to the boundary using a kernel average.
-In fact, in Section \ref{ssec:normalvec} we develop two such estimators: a first order estimator, given in \eqref{eq:v_hat}, which estimates the normal vector to first order with respect to the kernel bandwidth, and a second order estimator, given in \eqref{eq:hatvn}.
-We use these normal-vector estimators in Section \ref{ssec:dist} to define estimators for the distance to the boundary, \eqref{eq:D_hat} and \eqref{eq:Deps2}, which are, respectively, first and second order accurate for points near the boundary.
+In fact, in Section \ref{ssec:normalvec} we develop two such estimators: a first-order estimator, given in \eqref{eq:v_hat}, which estimates the normal vector to first-order with respect to the kernel bandwidth, and a second-order estimator, given in \eqref{eq:hatvn}.
+We use these normal vector estimators in Section \ref{ssec:dist} to define estimators for the distance to the boundary, \eqref{eq:D_hat} and \eqref{eq:Deps2}, which are, respectively, first and second-order accurate for points near the boundary.
 This allows us to define in Section \ref{ssec:bdrytest} the statistical test for the boundary strip in \eqref{def:test}.
 We implement our boundary test using MATLAB and Python, and make our code available on Github \footnote{\url{https://github.com/sangmin-park0/BoundaryTest}}.